 Just four-and-a-half hours from NYC, it’s time to do as the Pilgrims did and discover “the Cape.”
 Nowadays it’s a lot more fun!
 See the monument where the Mayflower first landed in Provincetown, go whale watching, explore the town of Hyannis near JFK’s “summer White House” or venture off to the nearby resort islands of Nantucket and Martha’s Vineyard.
 No matter what you choose to do, you’ll leave with plenty of memories to fill your photo albums.

-So pack up the car, we’re going on a road trip – figuratively, of course.
-We’re highlighting destinations in Cape Cod that are found on the Triptik AAA Drive Trip Planner maps, to help you scope out your trip before making it a reality.
+So pack up the car, we’re going on a road trip.
+We’re highlighting destinations that are found on the Cape Cod AAA Travel Guide to help you scope out your trip before making it a reality.
 Here you can read about AAA-recommended restaurants and attractions and find hotel booking links, all in one place.

 After taking in the scenic views over Cape Cod Canal on the Bourne Bridge (and also, inevitably, some traffic) your Cape Cod adventure officially begins.
-From there, there’s something you’re sure to like in every direction, wherever your Drive Trip Planner itinerary takes you.
+From there, there’s something you’re sure to like in every direction, wherever your itinerary takes you.

 John F. Kennedy Hyannis Museum